Doncaster Hill Recycled Water Project

 What are the gases that will require treatment?

 Sewers contain gases.
-Some examples are hydrogen sulphide (commonly known as ‘rotten egg’ gas), ammonia, methane, carbon monoxide and nitrogen oxides.
+Some examples are hydrogen sulphide, ammonia, methane, carbon monoxide and nitrogen oxides.
 The gases form in the sewer from the breakdown of the sewage.
-They will need to be treated to meet all limits set by the EPA to ensure the treatment plant doesn’t release odours and for the safety of people who operate and maintain these facilities.
+They will need to be treated to meet the strict limits set by the EPA to ensure the treatment plant doesn’t release odours and for the safety of people who operate and maintain these facilities.

 What kinds of chemicals are used to treat the sewage?

 Many of the chemicals typically used include familiar household chemicals that can be stored and used safely with appropriate controls.
-They will be delivered in in small to medium-sized containers and stored on the treatment plant site.
 The chemicals are:

 - Hydrochloric acid – an acid used to clean the filtration membranes.
 Hydrochloric acid is used in a range of domestic and commercial cleaning applications such as brick cleaning